License Laws For Mold Removal Maryland

 - Insurance– There is a requirement for the mold removal or mold remediation companies.
 That may sound easy as long as the company has the minimum amount of insurance required which in many cases is a minimum of a million dollars.
 But this general contractor insurance does not cover for mistakes made while performing mold removal.
 It only includes mistakes like a contractor burning the house down and ruining the hard wood floors.

-The other insurance requirement is a policy called a “ Environmental Pollution Control “ policy.
+The other insurance requirement is a policy called an “ Environmental Pollution Control “ policy.
 This is the most important insurance required by mold removal companies.
 This policy protects the contractor and you the consumer if the mold remediation is not successful or creates greater problems due to poor workmanship.
 You may think a mistake doesn’t happen to the professional, but even the best of the best make mistakes.

 One more thing before we move on.
-Don’t believe a contractor when they say “ don’t worry Ms. we have plenty of insurance.
+Don’t believe a contractor when they say “ don’t worry Ms./Mr. we have plenty of insurance.
 The only way to prove that a contractor has current updated insurance is to request a certificate of insurance from them.
 Without a current certificate of insurance from them, you might as well be hiring a contractor who is uninsured.

 - Separate mold testing from mold removal companies– There are many mold removal testing companies that also perform mold remediation services.
 In theory it seems to make sense.
 Why not hire one company to perform both services saving time ( you don’t save money, because you will be charged for both services ).

-The reason that most states require that each service ( mold testing and mold removal ) be performed by different companies, is a simple term called “ a conflict of interest “.
+The reason that some states require that each service ( mold testing and mold removal ) be performed by different companies, is a simple term called “ a conflict of interest “.
 The concern is that the mold removal company will “ trick the results “ therefore creating a bigger problem.
 Another concern is that the mold remediation service will not correctly take samples in a EPA suggested way based on American Industrial Hygiene Association regulations.
 Now if you ask a company that performs both services, they will mention that they just take the samples and then send them to an independent lab therefore taking away any concern of a conflict of interest.
 The problem of incorrectly or manipulating the samples comes into question.

-The answer depends on what level of trust do you want.
+The answer depends on what level of trust you want.
 If you are being sued ( or worried that you are being sued ) than you need to consider contacting a Certified Industrial Hygienist CIH .
 A CIH has a high degree in biology and has gone through the exams to prove to the state that they are competent to take samples and interpret those samples.
 In court a judge will take these readings versus a “ mold tester” that went to a 3 day school and received a certificate of completion.
 Now this doesn’t mean you have to use a CIH or even an IH ( without the certification ).

 You can use a mold tester or home inspector that tests for mold.
 There readings will give you a good indication that you have or not have mold and what kind/s of mold are present.
 They can also tell you what level of mold spores you will have just like a CIH.
 The choice between these two levels is how important the readings are to you and how will the findings effect you legally and health wise.